 The brushes are created using real-world point cloud data from aerial LIDAR captures.

-This data is extremely high resolution (<50cm).
-Areas of terrain are selected and processed into geometry.
+This data is extremely high resolution (

 Any unwanted noise from objects such as trees is removed with custom world machine macros.